The Stranger (1946 film): Home media

+After the film fell into the public domain, a number of poor-quality versions of The Stranger were released by various sources.
+Some versions were duplicated from second- or third-generation releases, and were severely and badly edited, until MGM Home Entertainment (the owners of most of the International Pictures catalog) restored the film and released it on DVD in 2004.

+An archival restoration was released on DVD and Blu-ray Disc by Kino Classics in October 2013.
+Kino's release was mastered from a 35mm print at the Library of Congress.
+The release includes audio commentary by Bret Wood.
+The DVD includes excerpts of Death Mills (1945), a U.S. War Department documentary on the Nazi death camps directed by Billy Wilder.
+Other extras include four of Welles's World War II radio broadcasts: "Alameda" (Nazi Eyes on Canada, 1942), "War Workers" (Ceiling Unlimited, 1942), "Brazil" (Hello Americans, 1942), and "Bikini Atomic Test" (Orson Welles Commentaries, 1946).
+The disc is not captioned for the hearing impaired.

+Olive Films also put out a Blu-Ray of the film sanctioned from MGM in 2017.
+The film is also available on the Netflix and Amazon Prime streaming services, and the Dailymotion and YouTube video-sharing platforms.

 Adaptations

 The debut issue (July–August 1946) of the short-lived pulp digest Movie Mystery Magazine presented a novelized condensation of the screenplay for The Stranger.

 A half-hour adaptation of The Stranger aired on CBS Radio's This Is Hollywood on December 7, 1946.
 Robinson re-created his role from the film, performing with Ruth Hussey, Roland Morris, and Gerald Mohr.

 Copyright

 The copyright on the film originally belonged to The Haig Corporation, but the film is in the public domain because the producers did not renew the copyright in 1973.